rhtconsulting/fuse-quickstarts/README.md

  * [JBoss Fuse on EAP Exampples](https://github.com/rhtconsulting/fuse-quickstarts/tree/master/eap)

 If you are looking for more complex solutions or larger examples, please see the [FuseByExample GitHub](https://github.com/FuseByExample) account.

+## Contributing a Quickstart ##
+If you are a Red Hat Consultant, Architect, or otherwise involved with Red Hat Consulting and have a JBoss Fuse quickstart that you would like to see added here, please feel free to contribute!
+Just checkout this repo, add your quickstart to it, and submit a Pull request to have it added.
+Once it is verified that it meets the standards below, it will be merged in.
+Its that easy!

+### Quickstart Standards ###
+The following standards should be followed when contributing a new quickstart to the project.

+- Always prefer Blueprint XML Configuration over Spring DM.
+- Always prefer Java DSL over XML based routes.
+- Add Unit and Integration tests when appropriate.
+- Quickstarts should demonstrate both the Producer and Consumer of the component when appropriate.
+- A README should be provided with quickstart requirements, setup, steps to run, and expect output.
+Additional explanation can be provided as needed.
+- Quickstarts should be at a level above the code samples found in the official documentation but need not be a full solution.
+- All Quickstarts should use the relevant Parent POM that already exists within the project.